 Always viewed as the second wine of the estate, there is nothing second class about it.
 It remains a perfect introduction to Caiarossa’s winemaking and a super expression of Sangiovese.
 Herbs and tea on the nose, then gorgeous sour cherry fruit with impeccable balance.
 It combines the generosity of a Morellino di Scansano from the Maremma further south with the complexity of a Chianti Classico from inland.
 Perfect drinking now or a keeper, you choose.
 Every home should have some.
 Indicative price in the UK around £18.

 Essenzia 2011, 14%

 Essenzia was born in 2009.
 Notably, the grapes used have been different in every release.
 In 2009, it was 70% Syrah and 30% Alicante, while this 2011 is Cabernet Sauvignon and Alicante.
-The latest 2012 is a single variety Cabernet Franc.
-I’d wager that future releases may be something else entirely.
+The latest 2012 is all Cabernet Franc.
+I’d wager that future releases might be something else entirely.
 It all makes it somewhat confusing regarding identity and continuity, but the goal is to select the best wines of the year regardless of the variety.

 This 2012 is a high-intensity rich wine, whether in colour, scent or sheer power.
 Still young, it is already a lovely wine that’s drinking well after a two-hour decanting period.
 I assume that Cabernet is the dominant partner, giving dark cassis fruit all wrapped up in smooth, polished tannins.
 The thick texture isn’t clumsy; it has balance and grace.
 Hints of menthol and spices emerge in the glass.
 Density and length show the potential for ageing.